That weed growing through the sidewalk crack might be dinner—if you know the rules.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Download a vetted plant identification app (see supplies) and study the 'Big Three' beginner plants: dandelion (Taraxacum officinale), plantain (Plantago major), and wood sorrel (Oxalis stricta).
-Learn their toxic lookalikes—dandelion vs. cat's ear, plantain vs. pokeweed seedlings.
+Download a vetted identification app and study the beginner trio: dandelion (Taraxacum officinale), common plantain (Plantago major), and wood sorrel (Oxalis stricta).
+Memorize their toxic lookalikes too—dandelion versus cat's ear, plantain versus pokeweed seedlings.
+You need to recognize both the safe plant and what could kill you.

 Get everything you need to make this quest amazing.